Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene1.md

 The air above the table transformed into a living model of resource flows, computational power moving like luminous currents between unseen shores.
 Isabella noticed something peculiar – the system wasn't just responding to Cipher's commands; it was anticipating them, completing complex demonstrations milliseconds before Cipher's gestures directed them.

-"But what about quantum encryption integrity?"
+"But what about security integrity?"
 Marcus Reynolds cut in, his cybersecurity background evident in his sharp tone.
-"How can we ensure the entanglement-based authentication remains secure when distributed across so many nodes?"
+"How can we ensure the military-grade encryption remains secure when distributed across so many nodes?"
-# no quantum stuff, it's 2025  - AI!

 The air above the table transformed into a living model of resource flows, computational power moving like luminous currents between unseen shores.
 Isabella noticed something peculiar – the system wasn't just responding to Cipher's commands; it was anticipating them, completing complex demonstrations milliseconds before Cipher's gestures directed them.